 The closing frames of the video feature two guests from the UK, where the Food Standards Agency determined that raw milk from licensed farms (raw drinking milk) is acceptably low risk and safe for healthy adults.

 Consumers and SRA risk communication researchers likely are aware of reports in the media (and the scientific literature) depicting raw milk as poison, innately and extremely hazardous.
 You might be surprised to learn that no deaths associated with raw milk have been reported in NY state and other states in decades.
-The first objective analysis of US data for raw milk outbreaks, ironically prepared and published by two Canadian professors (Whitehead and Lake, 2018), reports that many assumptions about trends for raw milk are unfounded.
+The first objective analysis of US data for raw milk outbreaks, ironically prepared and published by two Canadian scientists (Whitehead and Lake, 2018), reports that the common assumption that the rates of raw milk outbreaks increase with increased access to risk is unfounded.
 A future blog will provide highlights of this study prepared by these independent scientists who have no conflict of interest in the results of their published analysis.

 Enjoy the video, and be sure to leave comments and follow this blog to learn more about microbes as our partners in health.